-EU Directive 2014/23/EU on concession contracts was implemented into Irish law by the Concessions Regulations.
-Under the Concessions Regulations, a "concession contract" is defined as a contract for pecuniary interest concluded in writing by means of which one or more contracting authorities or contracting entities entrust the execution of works, or the provision and the management of services, to one or more economic operators.
+EU Directive 2014/23/EU on Concession Contracts was implemented into Irish law by the Concessions Regulations.
+Under the

+Concessions Regulations, a "concession contract" is defined as a contract for pecuniary interest concluded in writing by means of which one or more contracting authorities or contracting entities entrust the execution of works, or the provision and the management of services, to one or more economic operators.
 The consideration must consist in the right to exploit the works or services or in that right together with payment.
-Concession contracts must also involve a transfer of risk to the concessionaire.
+Concession contracts must also involve a transfer of risk to the concessionaire from the contracting authority.